openstreetmap/stateofthemap-2024/venue/index.md

 <h2 class='space-bottom1' id='healthcare'>Public Healthcare</h2>

 Kenya as a country falls within the tropics therefore experiences comfortable climatic conditions which are favourable for a host of disease causing organisms.
-One might experience mosquitoes and other microorganisms within the ecosystem but Nairobi is not a Malaria prone zone, neither is the city at risk of any organism-caused health risks.
+One might experience mosquitoes and other microorganisms within the ecosystem but Nairobi is not a malaria prone zone, neither is the city at risk of any organism-caused health risks.
 It is important to note that any guests or persons should be responsible for their personal hygiene to avoid any unforeseen situations.

 **Tap Water should not be ingested unless clearly indicated otherwise.**